 Is Philodendron Billietiae Fast Growing?

 It is relatively fast growing for a houseplant and about medium fast for a philodendron.
+They have big leaves that take time to develop.

 Where To Buy A Philodendron Billietiae